shobhanb/cf_open_intramural_webapp/README.md

-# Webapp for Crossfit Open Intramural competitions
+# Webapp for Crossfit Open Community Competitions

 ## Tech used